AnHosu/iot_poc/greengrass.md

 	<br>
 </div>

 Choose 'Use an existing Lambda function'.
-Select the lambda function we just created and click 'Next'.
+Select the Lambda function we just created and click 'Next'.
 Select the alias we just created and click 'Finish'.<br>
-That is it for the lambda.
-Now the final piece of the puzzle is ensuring that data flows from the sensor to the lambda function and then from the lambda function to the cloud.
+That is it for the Lambda.
+Now the final piece of the puzzle is ensuring that data flows from the sensor to the Lambda function and then from the Lambda function to the cloud.
 This is done with subscriptions.
-## Configuring Subscriptions in Greengrass
+## Configure Subscriptions in Greengrass
 Subscriptions is the way to configure where what data goes inside the Greengrass group.
-They specify the pubsub verticies between the things and lambdas of the group and offer filtering capabilities.<br>
+They specify the pubsub verticies between the things and Lambdas of the group and offer filtering capabilities.<br>
 To set up a subscription, go to the Greengrass console.
 Go to 'Groups' and select your Greengrass group.
 Then go to the 'Subscriptions' menu and click 'Add Subscription'.
 <div align="center">
 	<img src="images/greengrass_subscription_add.png" alt="iot setup">
 	<br>
 </div>

 When setting up at subscription we are asked to specify the source and the target.
-The source and target could be many things, including a specific device/thing, a lambda function, the cloud, or a Shadow.
+The source and target could be many things, including a specific device/thing, a Lambda function, the cloud, or a Shadow.
 Subscriptions are one-way, so a two-way communication between two entities within the group would require two subscriptions.<br>
-For this demonstration specifically, we want to set up a subscription from our thing which generates and publishes data locally to the lambda function we created.
+For this demonstration specifically, we want to set up a subscription from our thing which generates and publishes data locally to the Lambda function we created.
 The thing can be found under the 'Devices' tab and the function under the 'Lambdas' tab.<br>
 Clicking 'Next' the first time will spawn a topic filter box.
 This is an optional filter you can specify to make data flows even more dynamic.
 I have given an example here, but it is not neccessary for the purposes of this demonstration.
 Click 'Next' again and 'Finish' to create the subscription.
 <div align="center">
 	<img src="images/greengrass_subscription_tolambda.png" alt="iot setup">
 	<br>
 </div>

-We need one more subscription, namely the one telling Greengrass that we are publishing data from the lambda function to the Cloud.
-We set up another subscription; this time setting the lambda function as the source and 'IoT Cloud' as the target.
+We need one more subscription, namely the one telling Greengrass that we are publishing data from the Lambda function to the Cloud.
+We set up another subscription; this time setting the Lambda function as the source and 'IoT Cloud' as the target.
 Again we can specify an optional filter.
 <div align="center">
 	<img src="images/greengrass_subscription_fromlambda.png" alt="iot setup">
 	<br>
 </div>

 Now all the pieces are in place.
 We are ready to deploy.
-## Deploying a Greengrass Group
+## Deploy a Greengrass Group
 Right now, nothing is running on our gateway device except for the Greengrass daemon.
-Unless you have deployed along the way, none of the device configurations, lambda function, or subscriptions have made their way onto the core.<br>
+Unless you have deployed along the way, none of the device configurations, Lambda function, or subscriptions have made their way onto the core.<br>
 Before deploying, we should make sure that the Greengrass Daemon is actually running on our gateway device.
 From a shell on our device
 ```bash
 ps aux | grep -E 'greengrass.*daemon'